-It should be noted that the third-party footing inspection failed during our initial site visit due to loose soils in the excavated footing and the minimum footing widths not being met.
-The contractor was informed and UES recommended removing loose soils and excavating the footings in accordance with the specified plans provided onsite.
+It should be noted that the third-party footing inspection failed during our initial site visit due to lug footings being off-centered and the minimum footing widths not being met.
+The contractor was informed and UES recommended excavating the footings in accordance with the specified plans provided onsite.
 We returned on July 23, 2025 and observed that the recommended remedial measures had been completed.
 We observed that the exterior and interior wall foundations, thickened slab sections, and lugs were prepared per the structural plans provided onsite.
 Additionally, we observed that the vapor barrier was installed on the slab areas and that insulation had been installed on the exterior wall foundations.